3 Winter Time Trainer Workouts for Triathletes

 Bike Trainer Workout #1: Cycling Efficiency

 Anytime is a good time to work on the efficiency of your pedal stroke.
-There are several different ways to work on cycling efficiency, including single leg drills, and high cadence drills.
 The workout below focuses on highlighting the pull and push phases of the pedal stroke.
 Always take note of what feels harder or easier – as that will give you an idea of where your strengths and limiters lie.

 WARM UP